Inventing Elliot

-Inventing Elliot is a young adult novel by Graham Gardner, first published in 2003.
+Inventing Elliot is a 2003 young adult novel by Graham Gardner.
 It is about a young teenager who decides to become a different person and ends up being invited to join a secret society which is orchestrating a reign of terror at his new school.
 Since its first publication by Orion Children's Books it has been translated into more than ten languages and become a worldwide critically acclaimed bestseller.

 Setting

 Inventing Elliot is set in England, where Elliot lives with his mother and his father who has just been in a serious trauma.
 The main action takes place at a fictional school, Holminster High.
 Contrary to what some reviewers have said, Holminster High is a state school, not a private school.

 Themes

 Inventing Elliot is a book about the ways in which most people lie about what they think and feel in order to fit in, and the extent to which that lying can compromise psychological integrity and emotional wellbeing.
 The clue is in the title: Inventing Elliot.
 The protagonist, Elliot, hides his real self, which he believes will attract unwelcome attention, behind a veneer of 'cool'.
 Inside, however, he is terrified and vulnerable.
 At various points during the story Elliot thinks of himself as wearing a 'mask', and a sympathetic teacher refers to 'the armour' that most people put on each day.
 The book was inspired by the experiences of the author, although the story is fiction rather than autobiography.

 A secondary theme of the book might be 'unintended consequences', perhaps with the underlying 'message' of 'Be Careful What You Wish For'.
 Elliot wishes that he could fit in with the people in his school, but in doing this he allows evil to happen, risks becoming a bully himself, and ends up losing the two real friends that he has.